-- operationIdGenerator: each endpoint corresponds to an operation in the OpenAPI format and should have a unique operation id.
-By default, the name of endpoint is used as the operation id, and if this is not available, the operation id is auto-generated by concatenating (using camel-case) the request method and path. - linkFromChildToParent: should child schemas contain a backlink to the parent schema using allOf, in addition to the parent enumerating all children using oneOf.
-The default is true, but e.g. the Redoc visualisation might require this to be false.
+Each endpoint corresponds to an operation in the OpenAPI format and should have a unique operation id.
+By default, the name of endpoint is used as the operation id, and if this is not available, the operation id is auto-generated by concatenating (using camel-case) the request method and path.
+This can be customised by providing an implicit instance of OpenAPIDocsOptions.

-2.22.2 Exposing OpenAPI documentation
+2.22.1 Exposing OpenAPI documentation